CPPM Procedure Chapter D: Payment Processing

 - The direct billing is not being claimed on a travel voucher and has not been previously claimed on a payment request form.

-Each deputy minister (and associate deputy minister), who does not have an automobile provided by the Government, is entitled to an annual allowance of $6,960 to defray the costs of using a personal vehicle for business purposes.
+Each deputy minister (and associate deputy minister), who does not have an automobile provided by the Government, is entitled to an annual allowance per Schedule 6 of the terms and conditions of employment to defray the costs of using a personal vehicle for business purposes.

 Canada Revenue Agency has determined that this allowance is taxable to the extent of that portion of the allowance that is not expended on business travel.